Prateek13052003/MCPilot/README.md

-# RepoMind: Repository Intelligence Agent using MCP And OLLAMA
+# RepoMind: Repository Intelligence Agent using MCP And Ollama